 None of Roger Moore’s infamous safari suits are identical.
 The safari suit in Octopussy is one of the most classic, being in a sandy tan, and it doesn’t have the flared 1970’s trousers to date it.
 It’s now 1983, and Moore has continued to wear safari suits.
 And why not?
 It’s a classic piece of English clothing, and most appropriate for the safari that Bond finds himself being hunted in.

-Frank Foster said he made the shirt-jacket, and he said it’s made of worsted wool.
-Wool in panama weave (a fine basketweave) is very comfortable in warm weather, and that’s what this cloth appears to be.
-The lack of wrinkles in this safari suit also shows that it’s made of wool and not pure cotton or linen.
-Though cotton or linen would be more comfortable, wool is very durable and looks great on screen.
-Plus, the tan colour is great camouflage against the Monsoon Palace’s stone.
+Frank Foster made the shirt-jacket of a plain-weave worsted wool suiting.
+Wool in plain weave is very comfortable in warm weather.
+Being of worsted wool this doesn’t wrinkle as much as a more traditional cotton or linen woukd.
+Though cotton or linen would be more comfortable against the skin, wool is very durable and looks great on screen.
+The tan colour is excellent camouflage against the Monsoon Palace’s stone.

 The shirt-jacket is tailored like a shirt, as a safari jacket should be.
 But the cut is more complex than a typical shirt.
 It has two front panels, two back panels and a western yoke across the shoulders with a point in the middle.
 The front panels have darts under the arms that extend forward to the middle of the hip pockets, and the side seams are pushed back and have deep vents.
 There are four buttons down the front, on a wide placket.
 The collar is a formal-shirt-type point collar, but larger and without a button.
 The front has four patch pockets with box pleats and pointed button-flaps.
 The sleeves end in shirt-style cuffs, fastening with a single button.
 Completing the safari shirt look are the essential shoulder straps.